GabrieleCrimella/APIproject_2024/README.md

 - Orders are loaded into the courier truck by weight, prioritizing older orders if weights are equal.
 - Simulation ends after the last command is executed.

-## Authors
+## Author
-- Developed as part of the Final Exam for Algorithms and Data Structures 2023-2024.
+- Gabriele Crimella, developed as part of the Final Exam for Algorithms and Data Structures 2023-2024.